AliYoussef97/Mean-Teacher-Semi-Supervised-Semantic-Segmentation/README.md

 ![alt text](https://github.com/AliYoussef97/Mean-Teacher-Semi-Supervised-Semantic-Segmentation/blob/main/Figures/Figure_2.png)

-The model was tested on random animal images other than dogs and cats, and it performed fairly well.
+The model was tested on random animal images other than cats and dogs (training data), and it performed fairly well.
 For example, the predicted mask for an Image containing Monkeys:

 ![alt text](https://github.com/AliYoussef97/Mean-Teacher-Semi-Supervised-Semantic-Segmentation/blob/main/Figures/Figure_3.png)